cmu-sei/GHOSTS-ANIMATOR/readme.md

 GHOSTS Animator began as a port of Faker.Net (https://github.com/jonwingfield/Faker.Net), which is itself a
 C# port of ffaker for ruby (https://github.com/EmmanuelOga/ffaker).
 Similar libraries exist for python, et al.
+___

+[DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.

+Copyright 2020 Carnegie Mellon University.
+All Rights Reserved.
+See LICENSE.md file for terms.